Soft Tissue Sarcoma in Dogs

 Radiation

-Radiation may be an option if your dog’s tumor is not operable, or if the surgeon is unable to completely remove it during surgery.13
+Radiation may be an option if your dog’s tumor is not operable, or if the surgeon cannot completely remove it during surgery.13

 There are two main approaches to radiation: definitive intent and palliative intent.

-• Definitive intent radiation is a more aggressive protocol designed to totally kill the cancer locally.
+- Definitive intent radiation is a more aggressive protocol designed to kill cancer locally.
 Exact protocols will vary depending on tumor type and location and your oncologist’s preferences, but a common protocol is to irradiate the tumor five days a week for a total of 18-19 treatments.

-• Palliative radiation is done to relieve the symptoms of cancer but not cure it, and has the ability to slow tumor growth.
-Palliative radiation protocols are typically less time-intensive, such as doing a radiation treatment once a week over the course of six weeks.5
+- Palliative radiation is done to relieve cancer symptoms but not cure it and can slow tumor growth.
+Palliative radiation protocols are typically less time-intensive, such as doing a radiation treatment once a week over six weeks.5

 Immunotherapy

-Immunotherapy is not likely to be recommended for canine soft tissue sarcoma at this time, but there may be options in the future.
+Immunotherapy is not likely recommended for canine soft tissue sarcoma at this time, but there may be options in the future.

 One case report looked at a dog with high-grade soft tissue sarcoma at the site of a vaccine administration.
 After going through two surgeries, she was treated with the tyrosine kinase inhibitor toceranib (Palladia) and achieved remission for about two years.18